LS-category and topological complexity of real torus manifolds and Dold manifolds of real torus type: LS-category and topological complexity of Dold manifolds of real torus type

-where $B(Y;2)$ is the orbit space $F(Y;2)/\mathbb{Z}_2$, also called an unordered configuration space of $2$ points on $Y$.
-This map is also a fibration. \begin{definition} The symmetric topological complexity of $Y$, $\TC^S(Y)$, is defined by \end{definition} Note that the space $B(Y;2)$ is empty if and only if $Y$ is a single point.
-It was mentioned in \cite{FG07} that, in this case, $\TC^S(Y)=1$ and if $Y$ contains more than one point, then $\TC^S(Y) \geq 2$.
-Moreover, it follows from \cite[Example 7]{FG07} that the symmetric topological complexity of a contractible space with more than two points is $2$.

-We now describe a lower bound on the symmetric topological complexity given in \cite{FG07}.
-Let $N_Y$ be the sub-ring of $H^*(Y) \otimes H^*(Y)$ spanned by the norm elements (i.e., the elements of the form $x \otimes y+ y \otimes x$ with $x \neq y$).
+We now provide some applications of our results to compute the symmetric topological complexity $\TC^S(Y)$ of several real Torus manifolds $Y$.
+In \cite{FG07}, Farber and Grant studied the symmetric analog of the motion planning problem and introduced the notion of symmetric topological complexity.
+Let $N_Y$ be the sub-ring of $H^*(Y) \otimes H^*(Y)$ spanned by the elements of the form $x \otimes y+ y \otimes x$ with $x \neq y$.
 The following result follows from Corollary $9$, Proposition $10$, and Theorem $17$ in \cite{FG07}.

 \begin{proposition} Let $Y$ be a closed smooth manifold.
 Then

 \end{proposition}